zamfi/cca-computational-practices-fall-2018/html-css-miniworkshop.md

 This code sets the `left` and `top` properties to random values between 0 and 100 whenever the mouse moves over them, using the `{}` object syntax.

-> **Exercise**: Create a codepen example with the above code, creating the complementary HTML and CSS.
+> **Exercise**: Create a new HTML file with the above JavaScript code, creating the complementary HTML and CSS.